h3abionet/h3avarcall/README.md

 # `h3avarcall` - H3ABioNet Variant Calling Pipeline
 `h3avarcall` is a [```Nextflow```](https://www.nextflow.io/) pipeline developed by [```H3ABioNet```](https://www.h3abionet.org/) for genomic Variant Calling allowing to detect SNPs and Indels giving raw sequence reads (fastq files) as input. `h3avarcall` includes the different steps from aligning raw sequence reads to variant calling and filtering using GATK. <br/>
+For more details about the different steps of the pipeline, check the [H3ABionet SOPs pages] https://h3abionet.github.io/H3ABionet-SOPs/Variant-Calling
 `h3avarcall` is a modular and extensible tool allowing users to run the whole workflow, use only parts of it and also to easily enrich it and adapt it to their needs. `h3avarcall` generates a number of intermediate files where results from various steps of the workflow are stored.

 ## 1. Obtaining pipeline and preparing Data
-Clone `h3avarcall` repository onto you machine:
+First, you need to clone the `h3avarcall` repository onto you machine:
 ```bash
 git clone https://github.com/h3abionet/h3avarcall.git
 cd h3avarcall
 ```
-Contents of the repository:
+Content of the repository:
 ```bash
 h3avarcall
   |--containers                       ## Folder for Singularity images and recipes (in case you want to build yourself).
 All downloaded images go here!